ikotun-dev/openaiflow/readme.md

 #### 5. Starting a New Thread

+A thread is a session-based conversation with an assistant, maintaining context across messages in that session.
+Multiple threads can be created with the same assistant, each handling different topics or interactions independently.

-> A thread is used to initiate a conversation with the assistant:
+A thread is used to initiate a conversation with the assistant:

 ```python
 thread = client.create_thread(assistant_id="your_assistant_id")